orlandocarnate/Speak-n-Spell-Game/README.md

-# Word-Guess-Game

-## Speak N Spell Style Word Game
+# Speak N Spell Style Word Guessing Game
-This is my JavaScript version of the old Speak N Spell electronic game.
+This is my JavaScript version of the old Speak N Spell electronic game complete with sound!

 ## How to Play
 Press PLAY to start.
 The player presses a key and will determine if it is in the word or not.